aemooooon/Travel-Assistant/README.md

 # Introduction
-It is a project of Mobile Application Development, in 2021 semester 1.
-This is a Android based app which called Travel Assistant, using Kotlin language with Room Database.
+It is a project of Mobile Application Development, in the 2021 semester 1.
+This is an Android-based app called Travel Assistant, using the Kotlin language with Room Database.
 To help people who want to travel a country but does not familiar.
 Project by student Hua Wang and lecturer Grayson.

 # Wireframes